WICG/webpackage/explainer.md

    non-origin signatures and to provide an origin-trusted signature to intermediates.
 1. Enveloped into the `application/signed-exchange` content type.
-In this case, the signed exchange has both the logical URL of its inner request, and the physical URL of the outer envelope.
+In this case, the signed exchange has both the publishing URL of its inner request, and the distributing URL of the outer envelope.
 1. In an HTTP/2-Pushed exchange.

 We publish [periodic snapshots of this